Javed Jabbar: Early life and education

 Jabbar's father Ahmed Abdul Jabbar was under the employment of Hyderabad State; they migrated to Pakistan after India annexed the state.
 His mother Zain Mahal Khursheed was a trained Sitar player.
 Jabbar credits both of them for inculcating his interest in art and literature.

 In 1961, Jabbar enrolled in the Humanities section of St Patrick's High School, Karachi; he credited Principal D'Arcy D'Souza with convincing his father into shifting him from the Commerce section, where he was first enrolled.
 In 1963, Jabbar enrolled at the University of Karachi for his undergraduate degree in International Relations.
 During his university-days, he was a reputed face in theatrical circuits.

 Career

 Advertisement, Documentaries and Films

 Jabbar chose to be employed in the advertisement sector instead of journalism, guided by better prospects of earning.
 He went on to direct over 300 commercials.
 In 1972, Jabbar produced Moenjodaro: The City That Must Not Die, a documentary for Pakistan television (PTV).
 A chronicle of Indus Valley civilisation, it won the Silver Prize at the Asian Film Festival in Shiraz, Iran and a national award.
 He had also directed 10 other documentaries.

 In 1976, he wrote and directed Beyond the Last Mountain, the first feature film in English out of Pakistan.
-In 2008, he directed Ramchand Pakistani, an Urdu drama film that centered on the ordeals of a Pakistani Dalit Hindu, who had crossed the border to India.
+In 2008, he wrote and produced Ramchand Pakistani, an Urdu drama film directed by his daughter.
+The film focuses on the ordeals of a Pakistani Dalit Hindu, who had crossed the border to India.